 On August 20, 2015, we sold an aggregate of 5,000 shares of our Series B Preferred Stock for gross proceeds to us of \$5,000,000.
 Each share of the Series B Preferred Stock was initially convertible into 1,250 shares of our common stock at a conversion price of \$0.80 per share.
 In addition, we issued to the investors warrants to purchase up to 6,250,000 shares of common stock ("Investor Warrants").
 Upon the closing of the private placement of the Series C Preferred Stock described above, the conversion price of the Series B Preferred Stock was reset to \$0.40 per share and an additional 5,615,000 shares of our common stock became issuable upon conversion of the Series B Preferred Stock.
-Upon the closing of the private placement of the Series D Preferred Stock described above, the conversion price of the Series B Preferred Stock was further reset to \$0.25 per share and an additional 6,046,500 shares of our common stock became issuable upon conversion of the Series B Preferred Stock was further reset to \$0.25 per share and an additional 6,046,500 shares of our common stock became issuable upon conversion of the Series B Preferred Stock was further reset to \$0.25 per share and an additional 6,046,500 shares of our common stock became issuable upon conversion of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series D Preferred Stock described above, the conversion price of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series D Preferred Stock described above, the conversion price of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series D our common stock became issuable upon conversion of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series of our common stock became issuable upon conversion of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series G our common stock became issuable upon conversion of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series F Preferred Stock described above, the conversion price of the Series B Preferred Stock.
+Upon the closing of the private placement of the Series F our common stock became issuable upon conversion of the Series B Preferred Stock.
+We will not receive and an additional 8,617,000 shares of our common stock became issuable upon conversion of the Series B Preferred Stock.
+We will not receive any proceeds from the sale of shares sold by the selling stockholders or from the conversion of Series B Preferred Stock.
+However, we will receive proceeds of \$0.15 per share upon the exercise of

 As part of the private placement, we entered into a registration rights agreement with the purchasers pursuant to which we agreed to file a registration statement to register for resale the shares of common stock underlying the Series B Preferred Stock.
 We agreed to use our best efforts to keep the registration statement effective under the Securities Act until the earlier of (i) the date as of which the purchasers may sell all of their shares without restriction or limitation pursuant to Rule 144 and without the requirement to be in compliance with Rule 144(c)(1) or (ii) the date on which the purchasers have sold all of the shares covered by the registration statement.
-We are filing this registration statement in order to fulfill our obligation under this registration rights agreement.
+We are filing this Registration Statement in order to fulfill our obligation under this registration rights agreement.